MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/use-the-readiness-toolkit-to-assess-application-compatibility-for-office-365-pro.md

 - [Use labels to categorize and filter data in reports](#use-labels-to-categorize-and-filter-data-in-reports) to help you analyze and make decisions about your organization's readiness.

-- [Manage the privacy of data collected in reports](#manage-the-privacy-of-data-collected-in-reports) to show you how to conceal senstive information about file paths and names.
+- [Manage the privacy of data collected in reports](#manage-the-privacy-of-data-collected-in-reports) to show you how to conceal sensitive information about file paths and names.

 - [Collect and show add-in usage information in reports](#collect-and-show-add-in-usage-information-in-reports) to get better insights into which add-ins are used most often within your organization and by whom.